Serpentine belt, tensioner: problems, signs of wear, when to replace, noises

 When a serpentine belt needs to be replaced

-Most car manufacturers don't specify the serpentine belt replacement intervals, but rather recommend inspecting it during regular services once your vehicle reaches a certain mileage.
+Most car manufacturers don't specify the serpentine belt replacement intervals, but rather recommend inspecting the belt during regular services.

-For example, this is what Toyota recommends for the 2012 Toyota Camry serpentine belt:
+For example, this is what Toyota recommends for the serpentine belt in the 2017 Toyota Camry:

 Initial inspection at 60,000 miles/72 months.
 Inspect every 15,000 miles/18 months thereafter.

-Your mechanic will look for cracks, splits, damaged edges, missing chunks, glazing and other signs of wear.
+When you take your car for a regular oil change service, a mechanic will look for cracks (see the photo), splits, damaged edges, missing chunks, glazing and other signs of wear.
 In most cases, it's easy to see when the belt is worn out.
 A worn-out belt must be replaced.
-A serpentine belt must also be replaced if it is found to be soaked in oil, or stretched.
+A serpentine belt must also be replaced if it is found to be soaked in oil or stretched.

-If your car has two serpentine belts, both are usually replaced at the same time.
+If your car has two belts, we recommend replacing both at the same time, because you are saving on labor.
 It's also a good idea to replace an old serpentine belt before a long road trip.
-Read more: Car checklist before a long trip.
 Replacing a serpentine belt costs $18-$75 part plus $50-$150 labor.